Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 # Known Issues/Limitations -

 + The server will not send AJAX requests to One Codex's exposed URL endpoints if there is a proxy connection enabled in the browser.
-Since the desktop application is an [Electron](https://electronjs.org) wrapper over the web application, hence this limitation also holds for the desktop application as well.
+Since the desktop application is essentially an [Electron](https://electronjs.org) wrapper over the web application, hence this limitation also holds for the desktop application as well.

 # Contributors